yangzhares/mantl/roles/monitoring/README.rst

 .. versionadded:: 0.1

-`Collectd <collectd https://collectd.org>`_ connects to :doc:`mesos`, :doc:`docker`, :doc:`marathon` and host OS via Python modules, and collects their performance/health metrics which then are sent to specified logging host.
+`Collectd <collectd https://collectd.org>`_ connects to :doc:`mesos`, :doc:`docker`, :doc:`marathon`, :doc:`zookeper` and host OS via Python modules, and collects their performance/health metrics which then are sent to specified logging host.

 Variables
 ---------